holzachr/sanremo-linux/README.md

 Since the PCnet is a PCI busmastering chipset, the ASIC is needed in order to transform bus accesses through the card's MCA interface to the PCnet.
 It acts as a MCA-to-PCI bridge.

+## Driver compilation

+If you are running a vintage 2.2.17 Linux kernel on your favorite Micro Channel machine, you can copy the sanremo.c to /usr/src/kernel-src/drivers/net, copy the sanremo.patch to /usr/src/kernel-src, navigate there and

+`patch -p0 < sanremo.patch`

+Then

+`make menuconfig`

+and select the new driver from the network section.
+MCA bus support must be enabled.

+Then rebuild and install your custom kernel like you always do.

 ## The card's ressources

 Through Reference Disk configuration and the ADF, you can choose from the following ressources: